Top design trend sustainable interior design

 Designed by: Natasha Morgan; Photography: Caitlin Mills

-I’ve been invited by CGtrader to blog about my opinion around the theme Top interior design trends 2018 Australia, and ‘Designing for the future: Home trends and what we need to consider now’.
-I believe in the next few years sustainable homes using solar passive design principles will be considered common sense.
-To design and build a home that utilises & stores our natural resources, and not requiring any further input, effectively a ‘zero lot home’ is the way of the future.
-It’s not about reducing our needs drastically, so we go back to hand washing.
-It’s about tracking what we use, being more aware of how we’re using energy; with more intention.
+I’ve been invited by CGtrader to blog about my opinion around the theme Top interior design trends 2019 Australia, and ‘Designing for the future: Home trends and what we need to consider now’.
+I believe in the next few years sustainable interior design and melding together using solar passive design architectural principles will be considered common sense.
+To design and build a home that utilises & stores our natural resources, and not requiring any further input.
+Effectively a ‘zero lot home’ is the way of the future.
+Sustainable Interior design, especially for residential, is still relatively a new trend.
+With sustainable technology and new products entering the market, using hemp and banantex fabrics we still see a massive shift happen in the next 10 years.

 Source: The Design Files Architect: Clare Cousins Photography: Eve Wilson